Aishwarya-debnath/Dry-Fish-Market-project/README.md

 # Dry-Fish-Market-project
 This project integrates transfer learning and real-world deployment through an API, demonstrating an end-to-end pipeline from dataset construction to model inference and application-level integration for sustainable AI-driven market systems.
+## Project Overview
+The dried fish market is a vital economic source for coastal communities in Bangladesh, but it faces critical challenges such as species misclassification, product substitution, and inconsistent pricing.
+These issues reduce transparency and threaten the long-term sustainability of the market.
+This project proposes an image-based deep learning framework to improve transparency and fairness in the dried fish supply chain.
+We apply transfer learning using multiple pre-trained models, including MobileNetV3-Small, ResNet50, Vision Transformer (ViT), and ConvNeXt-Tiny, for two tasks: dry fish species classification and fair price range prediction.
+A dataset of 1,251 images was expanded to 6,255 samples across 7 classes using data augmentation techniques.
+The models were fine-tuned and evaluated to assess their discriminative performance in a resource-constrained setting.
+Among the evaluated models, MobileNetV3-Small achieved an accuracy of 96.83%, demonstrating suitability for lightweight deployment.
+ConvNeXt-Tiny achieved the highest performance with an accuracy of 99.63%, showing the effectiveness of the proposed framework.
+To support real-world usability, we developed an API that allows users to upload an image of dried fish and receive species classification along with an estimated fair price range.
+This system aims to improve market transparency, reduce fraudulent practices, and support fair trade in coastal fish markets.